 The ticket price for the Tibidabo Funicular varies according to whether you buy a ticket for the Theme Park at the same time or not, and it will work out cheaper if you buy the two together.

-€ If you buy a ticket for the Theme Park: €4.
+€ If you buy a ticket for the Theme Park: free access.

-€ Without buying a ticket for the Theme Park: €7.50.
+€ Without buying a ticket for the Theme Park: €12.

-The Funicular starts running 15 minutes before the Theme Park’s ride known as ‘Camí del Cel’ opens, and stops running 15 minutes after the same ride closes, with the timetable changing according to the time of year.
+The Firefly Funicular starts running 15 minutes before the Theme Park’s ride known as ‘Camí del Cel’ opens, and stops running 15 minutes after the same ride closes, with the timetable changing according to the time of year.

-February: the Funicular only runs at weekends.
+February: the Firefly Funicular only runs at weekends.

-How to get there
+How to get to the Tibidabo Temple

 The Tibidabo Funicular goes from the Plaça del Dr. Andreu, and to get there by public transport the best option is to catch the 196 Bus (or the Tramvia Blau which is more expensive) from the Avinguda Tibidabo stop of Line 7 of the FGC.
-Alternatively you can walk up to the Funicular, which should take you a little over half an hour.
+Alternatively you can walk up to the Firefly Funicular, which should take you a little over half an hour.